stfwn/neural-network-pruning/report/report.md

 -possible approaches and actual approach with motivation -of misschien achteraf dus andere methoden geven

 There were two types of neural networks build for this project, a feedforward neural network and a convolutional neural network.
 These networks were chosen from the 6 neural networks used in Frankle and Carbin, 2019.
 Both networks were created using pytorch in github.
-The feedforward neural network was trained on the MNIST dataset, and the convolutional network got trained on the CIFAR-10 dataset.
-In both of the networks a pruning mechanism was implemented (provided by the stakeholder?).
+The feedforward neural network was trained on the MNIST dataset, and the convolutional network was trained on the CIFAR-10 dataset.
+In both of the networks a pruning mechanism was implemented.
 The pruning mechanism used is magnitude based pruning with resetting.

-(specific spec of networks? tabelletje?)
+*insert table with specs of the networks*

 In order to answer the question central to this project, it is necessary to experiment and train the neural networks with different initialisation schemas.
 The schemas used are the Kaiming and the Xavier schemas.
 Both come in two variations in pytorch, namely, distributed and normalized.

 To find out how different initialisation schemas respond to pruning, both neural networks will run 3-5 times with both initialisation schemas.
 These experiments will have to run with the seed to filter out a certain randomness in the results (little more explanation).
 But, to still get reliable results, 3 different seeds will be used so results can be compared and analysed.
 See fig. … for a visualised manner of the experiments.

-Fig … Visualisation of experimenting graphviz
+*insert figure of visualisation of experimenting via graphviz*

 When all experiments are completed, the results will be analysed to see whether or not the initialisation schema has responded to the pruning.
 Focus will be on finding dissimilarities in the trade off of accuracy and sparsity between the different schemas.
 It will be determined which schema works best for which network and why that is the case. (sparsity levels?)

 After all this is done, the results will be studied to see if there is a possible custom initialisation schema that will improve performance even further and if it is possible for that schema to work as well for other pruning methods.

+In short, the steps taken in this project are as follows:

-Implement a feedforward neural network and train it on the MNIST dataset.
+1. Implement a feedforward neural network and train it on the MNIST dataset.

-Implement a convolutional neural network and train it on the CIFAR10 dataset.
+2. Implement a convolutional neural network and train it on the CIFAR10 dataset.

-Implement the pruning mechanism.
+3. Implement the pruning mechanism.
 Magnitude based pruning with resetting will suffice.

-Experiment with different initialization schemas built-in into PyTorch.
+4. Experiment with different initialization schemas built-in into PyTorch.
 The question we are trying to answer is: Does the initialization schema of a network affect its robustness to pruning?
 Note that since initializations are sampled from probability distributions, multiple runs with different seeds are required.

-Determine, for both of the above networks, and at varying degrees of sparsity levels, which schema works best and why.
+5. Determine, for both of the above networks, and at varying degrees of sparsity levels, which schema works best and why.

-Based on the above results, is it possible, then, to construct a custom initialization schema that improves the robustness further?
+6. Based on the above results, is it possible, then, to construct a custom initialization schema that improves the robustness further?

-Check whether the schema built on (6) generalizes to other pruning methods.
+7. Check whether the schema built on (6) generalizes to other pruning methods.

-aantal epochs?
-vervolgonderzoek higher sparsity
-nog een metric om graphs te krijgen, niet alleen de accuracy

 ## Results